 Recording internet radio streams

-Several ways to do this.
-On most modern browsers, you can simply click “File” > “Save Page As” or similar on the actual player page, as it is playing, and it will write the stream to disk.
+For old-school shoutcast streams, on most modern browsers, you can simply click “File” > “Save Page As” or similar on the actual player page, as it is playing, and it will write the stream to disk.
 Works well except that to stop recording, you need to go into your browser’s download manager and forcefully cancel the download.
 This often erases what you have just saved.
 So you must make a copy of the streamed file before you cancel the download.
 Which is a bit crude and hacky!

 VLC will also record the stream for you too, in a somewhat more elegant manner.